swipe-org/swipe/SPECIFICATION.md

 - *pause*: The animation on the **Page** will not automatically start
 - *always*: The animation on the **Page** will be played after scrolling to this page
 - *scroll*: The animation on the **Page** will be performed while the user scrolls the page
+- *never*: Page animations are disabled for the **Page**.
+Used when a page contains Actions that perform animations

 ## 5. Page Template